Singular Vectors of Attention Heads Align with Features: Introduction

 Note that there are really two surprises here.
 The first is that any singular vector aligns with any feature at all.
 But a second surprise is that, in order for multiple features to align with corresponding singular vectors, the features must be nearly orthogonal (since singular vectors are themselves orthogonal).
 A complete study necessitates understanding both phenomena: both the single-feature case and the multi-feature case.
 Together we refer to these two phenomena as \emph{singular vector--feature (SVF) alignment}.

 To explore these phenomena, we use a combination of toy-model studies and theory.
 We illustrate and explore SVF alignment using a toy model similar to \cite{Elhage22}, which we extend to include an attention head.
 We then present theorems that confirm the observed SVF alignment, and establish conditions under which it provably occurs.
-We then use these observations to formulate testable predictions that are implied by SVF alignment, and confirm that those predictions hold in both toy and real models (GPT-2 and Pythia).
+We then use these observations to formulate testable predictions that are implied by SVF alignment, and confirm that those predictions hold in both toy and real models (GPT-2 and Pythia).\footnote{Code to reproduce all results is available at: \url{https://github.com/gaabrielfranco/svf-alignment}}

 We summarize our contributions as follows.
 Our base assumptions are that features are linearly represented and activations are formed by summing features.
 Then: